Most powerful moments from march for George Floyd in Houston

 Horseback riders also joined the march and joined thousands in downtown Houston.

+Several demonstrators were spotted lying on the ground, showcasing how George Floyd was on the ground in handcuffs before his death.

-Watch the video above for all of the best moments from Tuesday's march for George Floyd.
+Watch the video above for all of the most powerful moments from Tuesday's march for George Floyd.

 READ MORE: